McDonald’s predicts tough year despite new items

 Even KFC, which is owned by Yum Brands Inc., is opening a test restaurant that has a more upscale design and menu next month.
 To raise its own image, McDonald’s has been revamping its restaurants with a sleeker design as well.
 It’s also making tweaks to existing items, such as replacing the bacon in its wraps and burgers with a thicker, applewood-smoked variety.

-But whether Thompson, who took over last summer, will be able to keep McDonald's image up to date as it struggles though the tough economic climate remains to be seen.
-In the previous quarter, McDonald's reported its first global quarterly sales decline at restaurants open at least a year.
+But whether Thompson, who took over last summer, will be able to keep McDonald’s image up to date as it struggles though the tough economic climate remains to be seen.
+In the previous quarter, McDonald’s reported its first global quarterly sales decline at restaurants open at least a year in about a decade.

 On Monday, the company trimmed its estimate for new restaurant openings to reduce its capital expenditures.
 It now expects to open between 1,500 and 1,550 net new locations globally, down from its previous forecast of 1,500 to 1,600.